 The families of those who died have now lost their primary wage earner and the thousands of workers injured may never be able to work again.
-These people now face a stark future of severe poverty and urgently need compensation for loss of earnings as a result of the disaster.
+These people now face a stark future of severe poverty and urgently need compensation for a lifetime of lost of earnings as a result of the disaster.